 The contribution to or the involvement in THB, for example, making use of the services of victims of THB, is not only a severe crime; it can be used against soldiers to blackmail them.
-Furthermore, the involvement in THB can facilitate or lead to corruption.
+Furthermore, the involvement in THB or the use of services of victims can facilitate or lead to corruption.
 Corrupted or blackmailed NATO staff members may endanger the integrity of the operation and enable the disclosure of classified information.
 By that, the risk of armed attacks on military forces such as terrorist acts could be increased.